-Bicycle maintenance is not only about keeping your bike clean and shiny for all to see.
+Bicycle maintenance is not just about keeping your bike clean and shiny for all to see.
 Properly maintaining your bike is as important as rider safety.
 From cleaning and inspecting to tightening and lubricating your bicycle parts, it’s imperative that you care for your bike as if it’s the last one you’re ever going to buy.
 Because face it, bicycles aren’t cheap.
 We’ll show you how to take care of your investment.

 This blog article contains affiliate links.
 Full disclosure here.

 Basic Bicycle Maintenance Tips: Keep Your Bike Operating Safely

 Clean your bicycle